Introduction to Pumas

 - an inference algorithm.

-If you want to use the model's initial parameter's values declared inside the @param
+If you want to use the model's initial parameter values declared inside the @param

 block, you can do so with init_params(model)

 .
-Note that this will fallback to the parameters' default values if you do not specify a initial value inside the @param
+Note that this will fall back to the parameters' default values if you do not specify an initial value inside the @param

 block.

-: second-order Laplace approximation.- SAEM: Stochastic Approximation using the Expectation-Maximization algorithm.
-Note that you need an
+: Stochastic Approximation using the Expectation-Maximization algorithm.
+Note that for this you use@emmodel

 instead of@model